Gravity from entropy: The entropic theory of matter fields coupled to geometry

-{\it Topological matter fields and their associated metrics-}
+\subsection{Topological matter fields and their associated metrics}

 In order to derive gravity from our entropic action we need to consider the topological bosonic matter field.
-The topological bosonic matter field is a type of Dirac-K\"ahler \cite{kruglov2002dirac,becher1982dirac} boson given by the direct sum of a zero-form and a one-form.
+The topological bosonic matter field is a type of Dirac-K\"ahler \cite{kruglov2002dirac,becher1982dirac} boson given by the direct sum of a 0-form, a 1-form and a 2-form.
 Topological bosonic fields are receiving increasing attention in discrete theories developed in network \cite{bianconi2024quantum} and lattice gauge theories \cite{berenstein2024staggered,berenstein2023staggered}.
 Taking into consideration topological bosonic fields will allow us to introduce in the metric induced by the matter fields, terms depending on the mass of the bosonic field.
 Thus, in this way, we address the first limitation of the warm-up scenario that we have presented above.

 In order to address the second limitation of the warm-up scenario discussed previously, we include in the expression of the metric induced by the matter field, also terms depending directly on the curvature of the manifold.
-These terms will be expressed in terms of the Ricci scalar $R$ and the Ricci (covariant) tensor ${\bf R}$ of elements $R_{\mu\nu}$.
-Moreover we also introduce a cosmological constant $\Lambda$.
+These terms will be expressed in terms of the Ricci scalar $R$, the Ricci (covariant) tensor ${\bf R}$ of elements $R_{\mu\nu}$ and the Riemann tensor of elements $R_{\mu\nu\rho\sigma}$.